MANAGING YOUR ACCOUNT

 As a not-for-profit cooperative, our rates are designed simply to cover the costs of wholesale power, transmission and distribution related costs plus provide adequate margin.

 The whole premise of electric rates in a cooperative is one of fairness.
 Beltrami Electric Cooperative (BEC) uses consulting engineering firms to assist in studying the impact that each member group has on incurring the cost components.
-We then develop a method to send the correct rate signals in order to recover the expenses incurred in serving each customer group.
+Rates are then set to recover expenses that are incurred to serve each group.

 In an electric cooperative, the ultimate authority on all issues belongs to the member elected board of directors.
 The staff and consulting engineers must present the studies and proposed rate to the member’s representatives for approval, including service rates.